Length of stay: Two Night

 Travel Time: via Nashville 7 hours 10 minutes

 Have you ever wanted to go someplace but were so scared the expectation wouldn’t quite line up with the reality of being there?
 I have put off a Savannah trip for so many years.
 Maybe like, 20 years.
+For years I’ve had fantasies about finding a home in savannah, ga, but for one reason or another, they never seemed to materialize.
 When I was about 16, I was addicted to road trips.
 I would drive anywhere and everywhere for a good show.
 From sweaty punk rock basement venues, to living rooms, to huge festivals – I was there, no matter the distance.
 Something in me loves the control of driving and being able to stop and explore on the way to or from.
 When I was 16 I wanted to go to Savannah, not for a show, but to explore it’s old haunting town vibes.
 Overtime as I constantlay drove north on I95 from South Florida, I promised myself a pitstop, and never did until the ripe age of 36, with husband and toddler on board.
 I very much regret waiting 20 years to visit this magical place.

 There is nothing trendy about it really, the shopping wasn’t mind blowing, and being a vegetarian here took a bit of reach – but the actual town was the most comfortable I have ever been in a new place.
 The architecture, trees dripping with moss, the old town feel – all took over my heart.
 Fifteen minutes there, and I was pulling up real estate information.